nmelentjevs/placeholder-alerts/README.md

 ```

 Usage
   createAlert(target, options)

   Options parameter should be an object of options:

   Options
     none            Alert will be shown with default bell icon.
                     Font size - 14px, color - red.

     iconClasses     String.
-Supply font-awesome icon classes to display an icon of your choice.
+Supply font-awesome icon classes to
+                    display an icon of your choice.

     time            Int.
-Time in ms after which the alert icon will dissapear from the page.
+Time in ms after which the alert icon will
-                         Default: icons will stay on the page.
+                    dissapear from the page.
+Default: icons will stay
+                    on the page.

     style           Object.
-CSS Object containing any styled to be applied to the icon.
+CSS Object containing any styled to be
+                    applied to the icon.

     display         String.
-Default: 'absolute' - great if you want to set time to hide the
+Default: 'absolute' - great if you want
-                        icon after some x seconds. 'relative' - if you want to control where the
+                    to set time to hide the icon after some x seconds.
+                    'relative' - if you want to control where the icon
-                        icon is placed relative to parent where the form input is located.
+                    is placed relative to parent where the form input
+                    is located.

     percent         Int.
-Used with display: 'absolute' to control % placement of input width.
+Used with display: 'absolute' to control %
+                    placement of input width.

+    positionY,      String.
+Used with  display: 'relative' to place icon
+    positionX       exactly where you want it to be relative to label.
+                    Provide px or em or rem values. (ex: '10px')

 ```